nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * PB displays an empty list.

       Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 persons and appointments without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The system is not required to handle sending emails to contacts.
 5. Users can see previously written commands in the same session.

-*{More to be added}*

 ### Glossary